campim/DSAPython/README.md

 **8. quick_sort.py :** Quick sort algorithm is a divide and conquer approach, we divide the main array into sub arrays, using the rightmost element of the array as pivot element. using recursion.

+**9. radix_sort.py :** Radix sort algorithm, sorts by first grouping individual digits of the same place value, then sort according to their increasing - decreasing order.
+Uses counting sort as intermediate sorting algorithm.

 LICENSING

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public